Rpscorpion/parkify-pro/README.md

 ## Project info

-This is a project that have to use parking vilicles that through Online.It help to get slot that our ava
+This is a project that have to use parking vehicles that through Online pllatform.It help to get slot that our availability

 ## How can I edit this code?